tlogan/ERST/README.md

 ### TODO
-- generate a clean function with inductive type for fix term
+- update `combine_fix` to generate a clean implicative inductive type for fix term
 - update basic examples with test of type inference
 - develop examples with interesting semantics and test type inference
     - inferring max